 StraighterLine is not a college.
 We offer required college courses online that can be transferred for credit to colleges and universities.
-And as for costs, StraighterLine offers three pricing plans: Freshman Year for $999 for 10 courses, College for $99 a month plus a 1 time fee of $39 per course, or individual courses for $399 each.
+And as for costs, StraighterLine offers multiple pricing options: bundles such as Full Year bundle for $1299 for 10 courses or College for $99 a month plus 1 time course fees starting as low as $49 per course.
+Learn more about course bundles or individual courses.

 Does StraighterLine accept federal tuition assistance?